 They were best friends, lifetime lovers, sparring partners, hopelessly besotted with each other.
 There was nothing they didn’t talk about including some of the things I remember: theology, politics, literature, history, church life, family life, music, law, antiques, pigs, cats, birds, and paradise.

 After Dad’s graduation from law school, he and mom were married in the summer of 1941.
 They had six months of married life together before he was drafted for WWII.
 The war years are a story for another time.

 Let me get back to telling you about our mom.
 She was a lover of words in all their many forms.
 She loved lofty literature as well as pithy doggerel.
 After being a stay at home mom for four children, dad suggested she go back to school because he thought it was something she would love to do.
-When I was in Kindergarten, she started a masters program in English Literature at the University of Toledo.
-She graduated when I was in second grade.
-My dad was always bringing mom roses from the garden, but on that occasion, he bought her a dozen long-stemmed Red Roses which wowed this 2nd grader.
+When I was in Kindergarten, she started a master’s program in English Literature and graduated when I was in second grade.
+My dad was always bringing mom roses from the garden, but on that occasion, he bought her a dozen long-stemmed Red Roses that wowed this 2nd grader.

 She encouraged my youngest brother, and later me, to invite friends over to the house to read Shakespeare’s plays — a fun and rather counter-cultural activity for high school kids back then.
 She penned some beautiful poems — but is best remembered in our family for the rhyming doggerel she composed for family occasions chiefly the birthdays of her children.

 Although she loved her three sons and one daughter to the moon and back — we were never the center of our family.
 Our parents were.
 Their relationship was the primary one.
 Whether they talked about this or not — I have no idea — but it always seemed to me that they believed that if their relationship wasn’t the primary one in the family — none of the children would be secure.
 They were rock solid in their belief in God, and their marriage was founded on that belief.
 Their marriage was always at the center of our family life.